ClementiGroup/accurate_nuclear_quantum_statistics_on_machine_learned_classical_effective_potentials/2_zundel_cation/00_classical_md/README.md

 The provided example can be used to run the simulation at 100 K. To run simulation at a different temperature, the following adjustments should be made:

-Parameters to change in input files for running the simultation:
+Parameters to change in input files for running the simulation:
 `input.xml`:  line  21   : Set correct temperature instead of 100
             line  17   : Use temperature as a suffix for socket address (replace 100 with correct temperature)